 Canadian, publicly funded research and Intellectual Property is finding its way into the hands of foreign corporations.
 These corporations know what they want and they invest.
 Last year, “ned” opined Canadians need to play their game.
-We need to identify the research that might alter a market and invest in it ourselves.
+Research and technology that might alter a market needs to be identified and Canadians need to invest in it.

 To this end, “ned” is reviewing how Canadian Government and University patents are marketed.
-The first crack looks at Industry Canada’s IP Marketplace, Carleton University and University of Ottawa.
+The first crack looks at Industry Canada’s ExploreIP, Carleton University and University of Ottawa.
 Initial findings are disappointing to say the least.
 There are out-of-date lists, expired patents and all have no context.

 The status quo is ripe for consolidation.
 It is ripe for disruption!